Frontline

 Team Oleksandrivka

-Team Oleksandrivka provides a small remuneration to individuals who assist our partner Yevhen with projects in the local community.
+Team Oleksandrivka provides a small remuneration to individuals who assist our partner Yevhen with community projects.
 It also enables Yevhen to train village leaders in basic project management skills, such as monitoring and reporting.

 Our partner: Yevhen Nadiuk